 Sugar alcohols are sweet carbohydrates and can be found naturally in fruits and vegetables, however most of them are processed from glucose in cornstarch.
 We find that sugar alcohols are tolerated well by some people, and not at all in others where they cause digestive stress such as gas and bloating.

 Here are some of the most common sugar alcohols:

-- Xylitol is the most common and well-researched sugar alcohol, you can find it on sugar-free chewing gum, mints and oral care products like toothpaste.
+- Xylitol is the most common and well-researched sugar alcohol.
+You can find it in sugar-free chewing gum, mints and oral care products like toothpaste.
 Xylitol does not spike blood sugar or insulin.
 It is good for your dental health, as it starves the plaque-producing bacteria in your mouth and feeds friendly microbes in your digestive system.

 - Erythritol is another type of sugar alcohol that is considered to have an excellent taste.
 Erythritol is the main ingredient in the popular sweetener blend known as Truvia.
 Most of it gets absorbed into your bloodstream, then excreted unchanged in your urine.

 Sorbitol has a smooth mouthfeel and cool taste.
 It is a common ingredient in sugar-free foods and drinks, including jelly spreads and soft candy.
 It may cause digestive distress.

 - Maltitol is processed from the sugar maltose and has a very similar taste and mouthfeel as regular sugar.
 While products that contain maltitol have claimed to be "sugar-free," your body absorbs some of this sugar alcohol, thus causing blood sugar spikes.